AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

   latest build system.
 - Fixed the custom RW in :ref:`simIncludeRW` to store the information regarding u_min in the RW class.
 - provide support for the swig 4.1 software
+- Added the ability to connect a thruster to a moving body different than the hub.
+- The thrusters now have an additional variable called ``MaxSwirlTorque``.
+Useful for ion thrusters, it adds a torque about the thrust axis proportional to the current thrust factor.

 Version 2.1.4 (Oct.
 1, 2022)